sam2829/project-4-royal-sam/README.md

 View Likes:

-- As a site user I can view the number of likes on each post / review so that I can see whichis the most popular or liked.
+- As a site user I can view the number of likes on each post / review so that I can see which is the most popular or liked.

 Paginated Bookings: